-One doesn’t need to spend much time cycling around Brockville anywhere near parked cars to quickly learn that most car drivers are pretty lazy when it comes to checking for oncoming traffic, including those on bikes, before opening their car door and potentially dooring someone.
+One doesn’t need to spend much time cycling around Brockville near parked cars to learn quickly that most people, when parking their car, are pretty lazy about checking for oncoming traffic, including those on bikes, before opening their car door and potentially dooring someone.

-The solution to dooring is quite simple – look and pay attention before opening the car door.
+The solution to dooring is quite simple – look first, and pay attention before opening the car door.
 An easy way to make this a habit is to learn the practice of the “Dutch reach” and to help others adopt it as well.